-Unlocking Quantum Computing: The Curious Case of Antimony - YaNoticias
+Unlocking Quantum Computing: The Curious Case of Antimony - YANoticias

 Quantum superposition has far-reaching implications across various fields:

-1. Quantum Computing: Utilizing superposition enables quantum computers to perform complex computations exponentially faster than classical computers.
+1. Quantum Computing: Utilising superposition enables quantum computers to perform complex computations exponentially faster than classical computers.

 2. Secure Communication: Quantum key distribution (QKD) leverages principles of superposition to create ultra-secure communication channels that are immune to eavesdropping.